|Pat O'Conner||President & Chief Executive Officer|

-A native of Grove City, Ohio, O'Conner received a degree in economics and finance from Wittenberg University in Springfield, Ohio, and a master's in Sports Administration from Ohio University in Athens, Ohio.
+A native of Grove City, Ohio, O'Conner received a degree in economics and finance from Wittenberg University in Springfield, Ohio, and a master's degree in sports administration from Ohio University in Athens, Ohio.

 |Stan Brand||Vice President|

-Stan, based in Washington, D.C., is in charge of Minor League Baseball's government relations activities, coordinating representation before Congress in connection with legislative proposals impacting the Minor Leagues.
-After having been a candidate for NAPBL president in Dec.
-1991, he joined the organization in 1992, first as Special Counsel and then Vice President.
+Brand, based in Washington, D.C., is in charge of Minor League Baseball's government relations activities, coordinating representation before Congress in connection with legislative proposals impacting the Minor Leagues.
+After having been a candidate for NAPBL president in 1991, he joined the organization in 1992, first as Special Counsel, and then Vice President.

 |Brian Earle||Chief Operating Officer|

-Brian is a native of St. Petersburg and has a Bachelor of Arts degree in Criminology from the University of South Florida.
+Earle is a native of St. Petersburg, Florida, and has a Bachelor of Arts in criminology from the University of South Florida.